michaelberks/madym_cxx/paper.md

 one or more tracer-kinetic models are fitted to the contrast-agent concentration time-series, enables the estimation of clinically useful parameters of tissue microvasculature.

+# Statement of need
+Statement

+# Acknowledgements

+Code updates to the open source version of `Madym` have been made entirely by Michael Berks, with significant input on the design and features of the new version from the remaining authors.
+We would also like to thank Gio Buonnacorsi, Anita Banerji and Angela Caunce for their work in developing previous non-public versions, following Geoff Parker's original design.

 # References